 Another year, another collegiate show!
 IHSA shows are unique in that all of the riders draw horses at the beginning of the day and then compete with different mounts throughout the show.
 They don’t get any time to practice beforehand, but they do get to watch the horses warm up and ask questions about them before they go into the arena.
 As coach of the University of Washington’s western equestrian team, TrainerA always brings a few horses—and a handful of students to warm up her ponies!

 I took Belle into the 2’3″ warmup in hopes of settling my nerves.
 We hopped a couple of easy single fences and then I turned her towards a three jump combination set on a bending line.
 Belle cruised through that and I came out of the arena feeling pretty good.
-We waited for them to raise the jumps up a few inches, then went back in again.
 IHSA warmup standards requires each horse to jump every fence included in the course for their division—so I only had to survive eight fences, right?

-We jumped over the one tiny fence in the arena, then came around and tackled my very first 2’6″ jump!
-I’m going to be real, three inches makes a big difference when you’re riding up to a fence.
-But, lucky for me, I was on the best wonder pony ever, which meant I could just jam my heels down in the irons and cling to her while she launched herself over the jump like a good girl.
-After that my confidence skyrocketed!
+We went back in after the jumps were raised and went over the one tiny fence in the arena, then came around and tackled my very first 2’6″ jump!
+I’m going to be real, three inches makes a big difference when you’re on a pony.
+But, lucky for me, I was on the best pony ever, which meant I could just jam my heels down in the irons and cling to her while she launched herself over the jump like a good girl.

 I lost an iron going into the three jump combo the first time, but made the decision to tell Belle to go anyways.
 I got knocked off balance after the second jump, but I managed to recover and make it all the way through without the iron, which I call a huge success.